jlevy/og-equity-compensation/README.md

     income, capital gains, and AMT.
 - 🔹 *Percentage*: Knowing how many shares of stock or stock options you have is meaningless unless you know the number of outstanding shares.
-  What matters is the **percentage** of the company the shares represent.
+  What matters is the **percentage ownership** of the company the shares represent.
-  Typically, this number is presented in percent or basis points (hundredths of a percent).
+  Typically, this number is presented in percent or **basis points** (hundredths of a percent).
 Some companies don’t volunteer this information unless you specifically ask, but it’s always a fair question, since without it, the offer of shares is almost meaningless.

 - 🚧 This is all sounding more and more like the roadmap we need to the whole Guide.
   “These are the fundamental concepts in equity compensation that we’ll map out in much